secretstartups/handbook/people-group/engagement/index.html.md

 | I know how my work contributes to the goals of GitLab | 94% |
 | GitLab is really in a position to succeed over the next three years | 93% |

-GitLab was rated between four and fifteen percent higher than the industry benchmark i.e. 2018 New Tech Size - Large Companies (500+) across all three questions detailed above.
+GitLab was rated between 4-14% percent higher than the industry benchmark i.e. 2018 New Tech Size - Large Companies (500+) across all three questions detailed above.

 ### Bottom Three Scores